Street Smart (film): Awards and nominations

-Morgan Freeman was nominated for an Academy Award and a Golden Globe Award for Best Supporting Actor for his role.
+Morgan Freeman was nominated for an Academy Award for Best Supporting Actor and a Golden Globe Award for Best Supporting Actor for his role.
 Despite having appeared in The Electric Company during the 1970s, Freeman considered Fast Black to be his breakthrough role.
 He also considers the role to be his favorite Oscar-nominated performance.

+For her performance, Kathy Baker received the National Society of Film Critics Award for Best Supporting Actress and an Independent Spirit Award for Best Supporting Female nomination.